-- → AMA questions: What are the specific goals of this (RCB) effort?
-What is going to be communicated?
-To which stakeholders? - The RCB Project is a formal activity of the Health Level Seven (HL7) Electronic Health Record Work Group (EHR WG).
+- The RCB Project is a formal activity of the Health Level Seven (HL7) Electronic Health Record Work Group (EHR WG).
 The project is open and collaborative, includes a diverse array of contributors from the health/healthcare community both US and International and is not limited to HL7 members.
 Contributors represent a wide variety of training and backgrounds including front line clinicians, clinical informaticians, software developers, standards developers, and policy makers.
-(Note that there are also other HL7 activities concentrating on burden reduction including several of those within the Da Vinci FHIR Accelerator Project which focuses on provider/payer communications.) - Our initial goal has been to understand the substance, extent and impact of clinician burden particularly with regard to front-line clinicians and their role in clinical practice, patient health and well-being, diagnosis and treatment of diseases, clinical decision making, clinical documentation, and patient safety.
-Our ongoing goals are to better understand the root causes of clinician burden, to share success stories about the use of information technology (IT) to mitigate burden, and to support novel and disruptively innovative advances that will allow healthcare IT to reduce burden and improve care quality by better supporting clinical workflow. - Given that the RCB Project is a function of the HL7 EHR WG, we are particularly focused on clinician burden(s) such as increased cognitive load, decreased efficiency, and data quality burdens associated with: - a. implementation and use of EHR/HIT systems in clinical practice - b. capture, exchange and use of health data and medical records. - For further information please reference the RCB Project Website and the RCB Project Overview.
+(Note that there are also other HL7 activities focusing on burden reduction including several within the Da Vinci FHIR Accelerator Project which focuses on provider/payer communications.) - Our initial goal has been to understand the substance, extent and impact of clinician burden particularly with regard to front-line clinicians and their role in clinical practice, patient health and well-being, diagnosis and treatment of diseases, clinical decision making, clinical documentation, and patient safety.
+Our ongoing goals are to better understand the root causes of clinician burden, to share success stories about the use of information technology (IT) to mitigate burden, and to support novel and disruptively innovative advances that will allow healthcare IT to reduce burden and improve care quality by better supporting clinical workflow. - Given that the RCB Project is a function of the HL7 EHR WG, we are particularly focused on clinician burden(s) such as increased cognitive load, decreased efficiency, and data quality burdens associated with: - a. implementation and use of EHR/HIT systems in clinical practice; - b. capture, exchange and use of health data/records. - For further information please reference the RCB Project Website and the RCB Project Overview.